 We believe we have the opportunity to continue to grow our business over the long term, and to do so we have invested, and intend to continue to invest, across our entire organization.
 These investments include increasing the number of personnel across all functional areas, along with improving our solutions and infrastructure to support our growth.
 The timing and amount of these investments vary based on the rate at which we add new clients, add new personnel and scale our application development and other activities.
-Many of these investments will occur in advance of experiencing any direct benefit from them which will make it difficult to determine if we are effectively allocating our resources.
+Many of these investments will occur in advance of experiencing any direct benefit from them, which will make it difficult to determine if we are effectively allocating our resources.
 We expect these investments to increase our costs on an absolute basis, but as we grow our number of clients and our related revenues, we anticipate that we will gain economies of scale and increased operating leverage.
 As a result, we expect our gross and operating margins will improve over the long term.

 As our business has grown, we have become increasingly subject to the risks arising from adverse changes in domestic and global economic conditions.
-If general economic conditions were to deteriorate further, including declines in private sector employment growth and business productivity, increases in the unemployment rate and changes in interest rates, we may experience delays in our sales cycles, increased pressure from prospective customers to offer discounts and increased pressure from existing customers to renew expiring recurring revenue agreements for lower amounts.
+If general economic conditions were to deteriorate, including declines in private sector employment growth and business productivity, increases in the unemployment rate and changes in interest rates, we may experience delays in our sales cycles, increased pressure from prospective customers to offer discounts and increased pressure from existing customers to renew expiring recurring revenue agreements for lower amounts.
 Our interest income on funds held for clients continues to be adversely impacted by historically low interest rates.

 Our operating subsidiary Paylocity Corporation was incorporated in July 1997 as an Illinois corporation.
-In November 2013, we formed Paylocity Holding Corporation, a Delaware corporation, of which Paylocity Corporation is now a wholly-owned subsidiary.
+In November 2013, we formed Paylocity Holding Corporation, a Delaware corporation, of which Paylocity Corporation is a wholly owned subsidiary.
 Paylocity Holding Corporation had no operations prior to the restructuring.
-All of our business operations have historically been, and are currently, conducted by Paylocity Corporation, and the financial results presented herein are attributable to the results of its operations.
+All of our business operations, excluding interest earned on certain cash holdings and expenses associated with certain secondary stock offerings, have historically been, and are currently, conducted by Paylocity Corporation, and the financial results presented herein are entirely attributable to the results of its operations.